This is the second blog post in the Google AdSense series.

 21. Finally, click on ‘Messages’ on the left.
 This will show you any messages that Google Adsense has sent you.
 (Note: Be sure to also check the notification bell at the top right corner of your AdSense account for updates.

 That’s it for now.
-There will be a third video in this series that will show you how to add the code to your WordPress website or blog, so you can start getting paid when people click on the ads on your site.
+There will be another video in this series that will show you how to add the code to your WordPress website or blog, so you can start getting paid when people click on the ads on your site.

 Peace out for now!